AndyFedus/fh-campaign/README.md

 </details>
 <details>
-  <summary>86 - The Lady in White - Save a girl's brothers from The Collector</summary>
+  <summary>86 - The Lady in White - Break a ghost's curse on a family trying to conceive</summary>
 - Job Posting
 - Region: **Frosthaven**
 - Enemies: **Black Imp, Earth Demon, Ice Wraith**